Glizzus/blog/src/content/blog/vite-plugins-are-powerful.md

 echo -n $REVISION | sha256sum
 ```

-With just a few lines of code, and no external dependencies, you were able to increase observability in your application, even if you don't expose the revision hash to end users.
+With just a few lines of code, and no external dependencies, you've enhanced the observability of your application
+while optionally keeping sensitiv information private.
+Vite plugins can give your developers peace of mind,
+and they can easily automate arbitrary tasks in Node.js.

 ## Plugin: Random _xkcd_ Comic